Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 31. Which tool can a non-AWS customer use to compare the cost of on-premises environment resources to AWS?
-    - A. AWS Cost Explorer.
+    - A. AWS Cost Explorer.[visualize and analyze AWS spending]
     - B. AWS Pricing Calculator.
     - C. AWS Budgets.
-    - D. AWS TCO Calculator.
+    - D. AWS TCO Calculator.[AWS TCO Calculator is specifically designed for non-AWS customers to estimate and compare the cost of running workloads on-premises versus on AWS.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D